 Generally, if you e-file and use direct deposit, the IRS estimates that you should receive your federal refund between 8 and 21 days after they accept your return, unless the IRS does not send you a notification requesting additional information or an audit notice).
 The IRS has stated that it issues more than 90 percent of refunds within 21 days (see estimated refund schedule).

 Also note that for the current tax season the IRS has announced that there will likely be tax refund payment delays.
-In particular for taxpayers claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) refunds may not be processed until after February 15th in order to perform further identity verification checks.
+In particular for taxpayers claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) refunds may not be processed until a few weeks into the tax season in order to perform further identity verification checks.

 Once your return is accepted by the IRS, the IRS processes your refund based on the IRS E-file Refund Cycle Chart.
 Exact refund dates are based on IRS processing times and can be found in IRS Publication 2043 and IRS Topic 152 for both e-filed and mailed returns.

 To find out when the IRS currently expects to issue your refund, check the IRS “Where’s My Refund?”
 (WMR) tool or IRS2Go mobile application which is updated every night (3am to 6am EST).
 You can see which IRS refund cycle you are in here.

 Should I call the IRS if I haven’t received my refund?

 Unfortunately calling the IRS won’t do anything to speed your refund since their call center staff are not the ones who process the (over 150 million) tax returns.
 The best option is to use check the “Where’s My Refund” page or IRS2Go application.